Field Experiences - Level I

 For more information about Professional Standing, refer to “Questions Frequently Asked” in the Office of Field Services Handbook.

 Education majors must document experience with children and youth in a variety of settings in urban, suburban and rural locations and with students having diverse learning needs.
 Settings may include public and private schools, summer camps, and daycare, church and community organizations.
 Activities may include tutoring, focused observing, team teaching, interviewing, and coaching.

 The required number is determined by each certification program.
 Discuss with your academic advisor.
-Some hours may be “self-initiated”—that is, facilitated by you.
-Others will be course-required, for example, by Educational Psychology and American School.
+Your field hours will be course-required and course-related.

 CAUTION! - Do not contact a school or district and request an experience.